bigmanabel/commex-api/README.md

 ## 📞 Support

-If you have any questions or need help, please open an issue or contact the development team.
+If you have any questions or need help, please open an issue.

----

-**Built with ❤️ using NestJS**